onflow/sc-eng-gaming/README.md

 A consideration to note here on the side of the game developer is that the storage costs for this game data will be incurred on the account to which the game contract is deployed.
 For this, you get a public and central location which is very useful for building a leaderboard of `NFT`'s win/loss performance.

 Alternatively, you could construct an `NFT` so that the metadata would be stored on the NFT itself, but you would lose that in-built on-chain leaderboard and will need to consider if and how you'll want to enable that functionality.
-Some solutions involve maintaining off-chain (but verifiable) stats or simply requiring a user to pay for the storage themselves while maintaining a Capability to the `NFT`s that allows you to query their stats on a time interval.
+Some solutions involve maintaining off-chain (but verifiable) stats based on indexed events or simply requiring a user to pay for the storage themselves while maintaining a Capability to the `NFT`s that allows you to query their stats on a time interval.

 ### **GamePieceNFT**